KelenHappy/Arduino_KeyCard_NFC/README.md

 | Programming Language| Python, C/C++, Java, etc                | Arduino programming language |
 | Connectivity        | Ethernet, Wi-Fi, Bluetooth              | None or limited (Need extension) |

   So, if you need to complete a big project and need more powerful tool.
 Raspberry Pi is a good choice.
-  You can use Ardiuno to start a small project.But, there are some hardware version you need to know about [Ardiuno Hardware](https://www.arduino.cc/en/hardware).
+  Anyway, you can use Ardiuno to start a small project.But, there are some hardware version you need to know about [Ardiuno Hardware](https://www.arduino.cc/en/hardware).

 ### 2.NFC
 *